Menu

 Phone: (800) 549-4242

 By selecting 'Yes' you consent to receive conversational text / SMS messages from Leavitt United Insurance Services.
 Reply STOP to opt-out, reply HELP for support.
 Message and data rates apply.
 Messaging frequency may vary.
-Privacy policy
+Privacy Policy

 Please note: coverage cannot be bound or altered online.
 A service representative will need to contact you to finalize your request.